Domestic Violence Brain Injury Program

 - Sports medicine

-The Barrow Concussion & Brain Injury Center leads the nation in concussion education programs for athletes.
+The Barrow Brain Injury & Sports Neurology Center leads the nation in concussion and brain injury education programs for athletes.
 We are continuing our commitment to brain injury education with the domestic violence program.
 Our outreach efforts include:

-- Brains Club – An occupational speech therapist holds a cognitive retraining class at some of our partner shelters to help shelter residents improve their memory, concentration, and executive function skills such as organization and planning.
+- Brains Club – Occupational and speech therapists hold a cognitive retraining class at some of our partner shelters to help shelter residents improve their memory, concentration, and executive function skills, such as organization and planning.

 - Education – We provide education to medical providers, locally and nationally, and people in the domestic violence support community regarding traumatic brain injury in individuals who have been abused and how to identify the signs.